-(13) This Mortgage Loan has been paid off in accordance with the restructuring of this mortgage loan.
+(13) This Mortgage Loan is expected to prepay in accordance with the restructuring of this mortgage loan.

 (14) This Mortgage Loan is not included in the 2014 Series B Participant Interest.
 (15) This Mortgage Loan is not included in the 2018 Series B Participant Interest.

-(16) The Mortgages pay an interest rate of 1% and the balance of the interest rate is accrued and deferred.
+(16) The Mortgages pay an interest rate of 1% and the balance of the interest rate is capitalized.
 These Mortgages are prepayable at any time.